University of Aberdeen School of Medicine and Dentistry: Locations

-Undergradaute medical science courses are offered in physiology, pharmacology, neuroscience, anatomy, biochemistry, molecular biology, genetics, immunology, developmental biology, and sport science.
+Undergraduate medical science courses are offered in physiology, pharmacology, neuroscience, anatomy, biochemistry, molecular biology, genetics, immunology, developmental biology, and sport science.
 Optional courses include an industrial placement and biobusiness training.

 People

-The Head of School is Professor Siladitya Bhattacharya.
+The Interim Head of School is Professor David Blackbourn.
 There are four active Regius Professorships, in Medicine, Physiology, Surgery and Anatomy.
 The Regius Chair of Midwifery is in abeyance.

 Courses

 The University of Aberdeen offers undergraduate courses in medicine (MB ChB), dentistry (BDS) and BSc programmes in Medical Sciences.
 In 2018, the school had an intake of 184 students to study medicine; of these 18 came from outside the UK.

 Aberdeen offers a five-year MBChB programme, leading to the award of the degrees of Bachelor of Medicine and Bachelor of Surgery, MB ChB.
 The course uses a systems-based, integrated approach to teaching.

 The school offers the opportunity to undertake a further year of study to gain an intercalated BSc (Hons) in Medical Sciences or Medical Humanities.